 Cactus Dying After Repotting

-A common mistake when repotting a cactus is over-potting which is when the cactus is planted in a pot that is significantly larger then its previous pot.
+A common mistake when repotting a cactus is over-potting which is when the cactus is planted in a pot that is significantly larger than its previous pot.

 Larger pots have a greater capacity for soil and therefore a greater capacity to retain moisture.
 If there is too much moisture around the roots of the cactus for too long then the roots start to rot which results in a soft, brown, rotting cactus.